Kingxukai/linux/Documentation/leds/leds-lp55xx.rst

 select_engine:
 	Select which engine is used for running program
 run_engine:
-	Start program which is loaded via the firmware interface
+	Start program which is loaded via the woke firmware interface
 firmware:
 	Load program data